Sandi-hub/Framework_Food_Safety_Investigations/notes/Source Attribution Studies.md

 - **Analysis of data from outbreak investigations:** quantify the relative contribution of different food to outbreak illnesses
 - Result: proportion of outbreaks (or outbreak cases) attributable to each source

-👍 may cover a wide range of food sources and pathogens
+- [p] may cover a wide range of food sources and pathogens
-👎Outbreaks usually provide a partial picture of all infections occurring in the population [@pires.etal2009]
-      data completeness depends on the quality and coverage of the surveillance system
+- [c] Outbreaks usually provide a partial picture of all infections occurring in the population [@pires.etal2009] data completeness depends on the quality and coverage of the surveillance system
 	- outbreaks of severe disease, those caused by rare pathogens and those with a high attack rate have a higher change of being identified, thoroughly investigated and reported
 	- outbreaks of mild disease involving a few people and/or caused by less virulent pathogens are more likely to remain unascertained